 Speaking of friends and family, they may be another reason why long-distance relationships fail.
-That is particularly the case when they are openly against the setup or the choice of your partner.
+That is particularly the case when they are openly against the setup or the choice of your romantic partner.
 The lack of support will weigh down on both of you and make you more and more detached.
-Sometimes you may need to cut ties with your family to live a healthy life and relationship.
+Sometimes you may need to cut ties with your family to live a healthy life and a healthy relationship.

-If you genuinely believe in your love and want to fight for it then surround yourself with people who support the relationship.
+If you genuinely believe in your love and want to fight for it, then surround yourself with people who support the relationship.
 This positive energy will go a long way towards keeping you sane through the tough times until you are together at last.